yonyougov/gov-design-vue/docs/vue/faq.en-US.md

 Try `defaultValue` or `change` or `v-model` to change `value`.

-### ant-design-vue override my global styles!
+### gov-design-vue override my global styles!

-Yes, ant-design-vue is designed to develop a complete background application, we override some global styles for styling convenience, and it can't be removed now.
-More info trace https://github.com/ant-design/ant-design/issues/4331 .
+Yes, gov-design-vue is designed to develop a complete background application, we override some global styles for styling convenience, and it can't be removed now.
+More info trace https://github.com/gov-design/gov-design/issues/4331 .

 Or, follow the instructions in [How to avoid modifying global styles?](docs/react/customize-theme#How-to-avoid-modifying-global-styles-?)